siacovinospita/ChessSpider/README.md

 The script can be executed successfully only if all Prerequisites are fulfilled, and a *config.json* containing the correct values is present in the src directory.

 Make sure Chrome is closed before you run the script, otherwise, it won't work.
+If on startup Chrome continues where you left off.
+(You can see this setting in chrome://settings/onStartup) then it won't work.
+You must exit Chrome, is you don't to lose all the tabs you can go to the three dots, and select Exit.
+(Tip: this can also be done using "alt + f" and then "x")

 After you run *spider.py*, it will open Chrome and do its job.
 You should see some logs in the terminal which started the script.